semanticClimate/internship_sC/ipcc/internship_report.md

 ## Introduction

-This report documents a six-month internship with the Semantic Climate Project, an open science initiative dedicated to unlocking knowledge from climate literature.
+This report documents a six-month internship with the Semantic Climate, an open science initiative dedicated to unlocking knowledge from climate literature.

 Semantic Climate focuses on making the reports of the Intergovernmental Panel on Climate Change (IPCC) more: